Code-Institute-Submissions/Pokemon-Pairs/assets/files/README-Testing.md

-All| All cards are shown when all the pairs are found| True All| The finished modal opens when the pairs are found | True All| Double clicking the same card has no effect on the game. | True
+All| All cards are shown when all the pairs are found| True All| The finished modal opens when the pairs are found | True All| Double clicking the same card has no effect on the game. | True All| Backup cards are selected if the api hasn't responded in 30 seconds. | True

 ### Sound functionality